Azure/azure-orbital-integration/tcp-to-blob/README.md

 ## Prerequisites

-Consider using [Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/overview) which meets all prerequisites without the need to install anything on your computer.
+Consider using Bash on [Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/overview) which meets all prerequisites without the need to install anything on your computer.

-- Mac OR Unix-like environment
+- Mac OR Unix-like environment with Bash compatible shell.
 - NodeJS LTS (16 or later) - Type `node version` to check version.
-- Azure subscription access
+- Azure subscription access.
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) - Type `az` or `az -h` for Azure info.
 - [AKS CLI](https://docs.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-cli): `az aks install-cli`.
 The deployment scripts use [kubectl](https://kubernetes.io/docs/tasks/tools/) (not AKS CLI) but it's probably safest to use the `kubectl` that comes with the AKS CLI. - Type `kubectl` for information.
-  -If a warning/error shows up that looks like the PATH variable isn't set correctly, try [Install and Set Up kubectl on Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
+  -If a warning/error shows up that looks like the PATH variable isn't set correctly, try [Install and Set Up kubectl on Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).
-- (optional) Docker - Type `docker` for information
+- (optional) Docker - Type `docker` for information.\
-- Virtual Machine or personal environment for execution

 ## High level components - Informational